KevinMusgrave/easy-module-attribute-getter/README.md

 pytorch_getter = PytorchGetter()
 models = pytorch_getter.get_multiple("model", args.models)
 losses = pytorch_getter.get_multiple("loss", args.losses)
-# "models" is a dictionary with keys "modelA" and "modelB" as specified
-# in the yaml file.
-The values are the loaded objects (in this case
-# pytorch models).
-# The same is true for "losses".
 ```
+"models" is a dictionary with keys "modelA" and "modelB" as specified in the yaml file.
+The values are the loaded objects, which in this case are PyTorch models.
+The same is true for "losses".

 ## Easily register your own modules into an existing getter.
 ```
 from pytorch_metric_learning import losses, miners, samplers pytorch_getter = PytorchGetter()
-# The 'loss' key already exists, so the 'losses' module will be appended to the existing module.
 pytorch_getter.register('loss', losses)
 pytorch_getter.register('miner', miners)
 pytorch_getter.register('sampler', samplers)

-# Both modules will be searched when get() or get_multiple() is used.
-# The first loss comes from the module that was just registered.
-# The second loss comes from the Pytorch library that is registered by default.
 metric_loss = pytorch_getter.get('loss', class_name='TripletMarginLoss', return_uninitialized=True)
 kl_div_loss = pytorch_getter.get('loss', class_name='KLDivLoss', return_uninitialized=True)
 ```
+In the above example, the 'loss' key already exists, so the 'losses' module will be appended to the existing module.
+Both modules are searched when get() or get_multiple() is used.
+For example, metric_loss contains an object from the pytorch_metric_learning library, whil kl_div_loss contains an object from the PyTorch library, which was registered by default.